Study abroad in Czech Republic with IFSA

 Program Overview

 Good news!
 You’ve just found your ticket to a memorable European experience that fits your budget.
-In Prague, you’ll delve into human rights, the ethics of technology, identity, psychology, architecture, and more at the IFSA Program Center in historic Villa Grébovka, in the heart of the city.
+In Prague, you’ll delve into communication, digital marketing, data science, computer science, architecture, Czech language, and more with IFSA classes at historic Villa Grébovka in the heart of the city.
+Plus, opt to take a class at international Prague City University right in the center of Prague, or Charles University, the country’s top-ranked university.

 Details at a Glance